BrianPugh/belay/examples/README.rst

 Belay requires a microcontroller running the MicroPython firmware.
 See the `official MicroPython Website`_ for details.

-Unless otherwise specified, these examples were developed for the Pi Pico board.
+Unless otherwise specified, these examples were developed for MicroPython running on the Pi Pico board.

+Some examples contain a ``circuitpython.py`` example equivalent.

 It is recommended to go through the examples sequentially; concepts covered in previous examples will not be explained in subsequent examples.